EnergyWabbits/wabbits-staking/scratchtickets.md

 - LDZ Rewards
 - Wheel Spins
-- Premium Wheel Spin Bundles
-- Community Rewards
-- Promotional Rewards
+- Memecoins (Partner Tokens)
-- Limited-Time Event Rewards
+- Sol Rewards
-- Special Ecosystem Prizes

 Available rewards may change throughout the life of the platform.